bludot/jquery.Thailand.js/README.md

 ## A rewrite of the code to not be dependant on jquery.

+## Major changes:
+- get rid of jquery.
+We want to use this everywhere
+- Query just one part of a whole: we can get all districts in a given province.
+  This allows us to show a drop down based on the other input.

 ## Todo:

 - [ ] Add back support for various db types (actual database, zip, ajax)